pablo-icm/emm/content/authors/gemma-casas/_index.md

 ---
 # Display name
-title: Gemma Casas-Papell
+title: Gemma Casas

 # Full Name (for SEO)
 first_name: Gemma
-last_name: Casas-Papell
+last_name: Casas
-weight: 60
+weight: 30

 # Username (this should match the folder name)
 authors:
-- gemma-casas-papell
+- gemma-casas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Technician
+role: Postdoctoral scientist

 # Organizations/Affiliations
 organizations: